What is the Prescription Drug 3-Level Benefit?

 When filling a prescription for a medication in the Pre-approval Program, you may choose to pay the full retail cost out-of-pocket, without coverage from your Premera benefits, if you choose not to follow the program guidelines.

 Why is an authorization required for certain medications?

 We are concerned about safe use of medications for our members.
 This program makes sure you are using only medication you need, for the most effective duration and dosage.
 Your healthcare provider always makes the final decision on which medication is appropriate for your treatment.

 What is changing with the Preferred Specialty Pharmacy Program?

-Specialty drugs, such as self-injectables, are only covered if purchased through one of Premera's specialty pharmacy providers:
+Specialty drugs, such as self-injectables, are only covered if purchased through Accredo, an Express Scripts specialty pharmacy 800-689-6592

 Please note: this change does not apply to doctor-billed specialty drugs.

 I have a prescription with another specialty pharmacy.
 Will I need to get a new prescription from my healthcare provider?

 There are three ways to switch to Accredo:

 What if Accredo Specialty Pharmacy doesn't carry my medication?
 How will my medication be covered?